Electrolysis of water: Seawater

+An alternative method involves employing a hydrophobic membrane to prevent ions from entering the cell stack.
+This method combines a hydrophobic porous polytetrafluoroethylene (PTFE) waterproof breathable membrane with a self-dampening electrolyte, utilizing a hygroscopic sulfuric acid solution with a commercial alkaline electrolyzer to generate hydrogen gas from seawater.
+At a larger scale, this seawater electrolysis system can consistently produce 386 L of H2 per hour for over 3200 hours without experiencing significant catalyst corrosion or membrane wetting.
+The process capitalizes on the disparity in water vapor pressure between seawater and the self-dampening electrolyte to drive seawater evaporation and water vapor diffusion, followed by the liquefaction of the adsorbed water vapor on the self-dampening electrolyte.

 Techniques

-As of 2022, commercial electrolysis requires around 53 kWh of electricity to produce one kg of hydrogen, which holds 33.6 kWh of energy.
+As of 2022, commercial electrolysis requires around 53 kWh of electricity to produce one kg of hydrogen, which holds 39.4 kWh (HHV) of energy.

 Fundamental demonstration

 Two leads, running from the terminals of a battery, placed in a cup of water with a quantity of electrolyte establish conductivity.
 Using NaCl (salt) in an electrolyte solution yields chlorine gas rather than oxygen due to a competing half-reaction.
 Sodium bicarbonate (baking soda) instead yields hydrogen, and carbon dioxide for as long as the bicarbonate anion stays in solution.

 Hofmann voltameter

 The Hofmann voltameter is a small-scale electrolytic cell.
 It consists of three joined upright cylinders.
 The inner cylinder is open at the top to allow the addition of water and electrolyte.
 A platinum electrode (plate or honeycomb) is placed at the bottom of each of the two side cylinders, connected to the terminals of an electricity source.
 The generated gases displace water and collect at the top of the two outer tubes, where it can be drawn off with a stopcock.